isabo/DubStash/README.md

 ### Recursion

 If the result of an expression may itself be a template that should be evaluated, use the `/r` flag.
+This allows templates to be constructed out of sub-templates, and provides similar functionality to 'partials' and 'helpers' in other templating engines.
 Recursive evaluation will not double-escape the HTML.

 ```js